 6. You Can’t Convert Everyone

-This steps is invariably linked to the former.
+This step is invariably linked to the former.
 Your discussion is escalating and your argument is clear concise and to the point.
-Your statistics and facts are seemingly irrefutable and you can almost legitimately feel the intelligence radiating of you because to you, this belief is of unmatched precedence.
-You therefore, spend most of your time looking at your opponent waiting to witness the eureka moment where your opponent’s previous idealism completely disintegrates.
+Your statistics and facts are seemingly irrefutable and you can almost legitimately feel the intelligence radiating from you because to you, this belief is of unmatched precedence.
+You, therefore, spend most of your time looking at your opponent waiting to witness the eureka moment where your opponent’s previous idealism completely disintegrates.
 They’ll wonder how they could have ever disagreed with you and they’ll embrace your belief.
 Then, the two of you skipping off into the sunset together.
 You wait for this, but yet it doesn’t come.
 This is okay.
 It’s important to understand that when you go into this discussion, you’re not going to change everyone’s opinions.
 It’s no fault of yours that some people are just too set in their ways.
 That doesn’t mean that your argument was of any less worth or that it was somewhat insufficient.
 Some people are just to set in their ways.
 Maybe it might not change anything in that moment, but what you said could have a lasting impression on that person.. or it may have just gone completely over their head.
-This again, is not a reflection of your own inability or shortcomings but, in fact, just the way of the world.
-You can’t change everyone, however you should still be proud of yourself for stepping out of your comfort zone and sustaining the conversation in the first place.
+This again is not a reflection of your own inability or shortcomings but, in fact, just the way of the world.
+You can’t change everyone, however, you should still be proud of yourself for stepping out of your comfort zone and sustaining the conversation in the first place.

-Though it may go against popular beliefs, voicing your opinions doesn’t always have to be a nerve wracking experience and doesn’t always have to lead to a screaming match.
+Though it may go against popular beliefs, voicing your opinion doesn’t always have to be a nerve-wracking experience and doesn’t always have to lead to a screaming match.
 Remember to keep your head held high and to stand up for what you believe in because regardless of your age, ethnicity or gender identity, your opinions will always be valid and deserve to be heard.
-Though you may mistakes and your voice may shake, this is all a learning experience and you will grow as a person because of it.
+Though you may make mistakes and your voice may shake, this is all a learning experience and you will grow as a person because of it.